replicated-demos/katacoda-scenarios/troubleshoot-kubecon/ts-intro/step5.md

 `cd support-bundle-$(date)`

 ...but don't jump too far ahead.
-We'll learn more about the contents of collected `support-bundle` archives in the next lesson.
+We'll learn more about the contents of collected `support-bundle` archives in a future lesson.